Saudi Arabia: Education

 The Academic Ranking of World Universities, known as Shanghai Ranking, ranked five Saudi institutions among its 2022 list of the 500 top universities in the world.
 The QS World University Rankings lists 14 Saudi universities among the 2022 world's top universities and 23 universities among the top 100 in the Arab world.
-The 2022 list of U.S. News & World Report Best Global University Ranking ranked King Abdulaziz University among the top 50 universities in the world and King Abdullah University of Science and Technology among the top 100 universities in the world.
+The 2022 list of U.S. News & World Report Best Global University Ranking ranked King Abdulaziz University among the top 50 universities in the world and KAUST among the top 100 universities in the world.

 In 2018, Saudi Arabia ranked 28th worldwide in terms of high-quality research output according to the scientific journal Nature.
 Saudi Arabia spends 9% of its gross domestic product on education, compared with the global average of 5%.
 Saudi Arabia was ranked 46th in the Global Innovation Index in 2025, up from 68th in 2019.

 The Saudi education system has been accused of encouraging Islamic terrorism, leading to reform efforts.
 Following the 9/11 attacks, the government aimed to tackle the twin problems of encouraging extremism and the inadequacy of the country's university education for a modern economy, by slowly modernizing the education system through the "Tatweer" reform programme.
 The Tatweer programme is reported to have a budget of approximately US$2 billion and focuses on moving teaching away from the traditional Saudi methods of memorization and rote learning towards encouraging students to analyse and problem-solve.
 It also aims to create an education system which will provide a more secular and vocationally based training.

 In 2021, the Washington Post reported on the measures taken by Saudi Arabia to clean textbooks from paragraphs considered antisemitic and sexist.
 The paragraphs dealing with the punishment of homosexuality or same-sex relations have been deleted, as well as the expressions of admiration for the extremist martyrdom.
 Antisemitic expressions and calls to fight the Jews became fewer.
 David Weinberg, director of international affairs for the Anti-Defamation League, said that references to demonizing Jews, Christians, and Shiites have been removed from some places or have toned down.
 The U.S. State Department expressed in an e-mail that it welcomed the changes.
 The Saudi Ministry of Foreign Affairs supports a training programme for Saudi teachers.